 Throughout the book’s pages, we travel with Darwin and his Beagle shipmates on their five-year voyage of discovery, as they explore strange new world, seek out new life and new civilisations, and boldly go where few men had gone before.
 We meet with savages; ride with gauchos; journey through rain forests; observe, capture and occasionally eat exotic creatures; witness volcanoes, earthquakes and tsunamis; uncover strange, giant fossils; and even get to be rude about Australia.

 What’s not to like?

-The Voyage of the Beagle has been in print for over 150 years, so there are losts of different editions available, and you should be able to pick up a copy in any good new or second-hand book shop.
-Here, though, are a few links to places where you can obtain a copy:
+The Voyage of the Beagle has remained in print for over 150 years, so there are many different editions available.
+You should be able to pick up a copy in any good new or second-hand book shop.
+It’s also available at Darwin Online.